pulviscriptor/agario-client/README.md

 - `on.ballUpdate(ball_id, old_update_time, new_update_time)` new data about ball received
 - `on.spectateFieldUpdate(cord_x, cord_y, zoom_level)` coordinates of field of view in `client.spectate()` mode
 - `on.experienceUpdate(level, current_exp, need_exp)` experience information update (if logined with [facebook key](#facebook-key))
+- `on.debugLine(line_x, line_y)` the server sometimes sends a line for the client to render from your ball to the point though don't expect to see it.

 # Ball API #
 `var ball = client.balls[ball_id];` *ball_id* is number that you can get from events